 • HLTAID011 - Provide First Aid (R)

-Eligible students in Queensland may receive government subsidised training under the Certificate 3 Guarantee program.
+Eligible students in Queensland may receive government-subsidized training under the Certificate 3 Guarantee program.

-To view the full details of the course please click on “Course Application & Enrolment” below and enter the location.
-You will be able see all course information as well as choose the best course dates that suit your personal circumstances.
+To view the full details of the course, please click on “Course Application & Enrolment” below and enter the location.
+You will be able to see all course information as well as choose the best course dates that suit your personal circumstances.

-The certificate will be delivered through a combination of self-paced learning and face to face group training and assessment.
-Please note, this course also requires students to complete pre-reading and online/external study in addition to the face to face workshop delivered over 7 consecutive days.
+The certificate is delivered through a combination of self-paced learning and face-to-face group training and assessment.
+Please note, this course also requires students to complete pre-reading and online/external study in addition to the face-to-face workshop delivered over 7 consecutive days.

-PRE-COURSE WORKBOOK – The pre-course workbook includes a course introduction and overview, where the student will receive information about study support, access to learning resources, flexible scheduling and delivery of training and assessment.
-Information will also be given to the student about information and communication technology and any other services deemed necessary to support learners to achieve competency.
+The pre-course workbook includes a course introduction and overview, providing information about study support, access to learning resources, flexible scheduling, and delivery of training and assessment.
+Information will also be given about information and communication technology and any other services deemed necessary to support learners in achieving competency.
+During this pre-course phase, participants will have access to online video conferencing and phone support, including over 52 videos related to first aid and best practices in security operations.

-FACE TO FACE TRAINING – This course requires participants to attend 7 full days of face-to-face training from 9am to 5pm.
-During the face-to-face training the participant will be required to complete the all remaining course underpinning knowledge and project scenario assessments.
+This course requires participants to attend 7 full days of face-to-face training from 9 am to 5 pm.
+During this time, participants will complete all remaining course underpinning knowledge and project scenario assessments.
+Participants will be assessed against the required competencies through role-plays, scenario enactments, group discussions, and demonstrations, creating an engaging and varied learning environment.

-Note: Course requires participants to attend 7 full days face-to-face training.
-Due to course competency requirements relating to role-plays, scenario enactments and restraint demonstrations all full security courses will be restricted to a minimum of 5 students, with a maximum of 10 students ensuring social distancing is maintained.
+Note: Due to course competency requirements related to role-plays, scenario enactments, and restraint demonstrations, all full security courses will be restricted to a minimum of 5 students.

-Whilst there is no pre-requisites to attend this training, participants wishing to use this qualification to obtain a security license in Queensland should contact the Office of Fair Trading on 1300 656 030 or by following this link to the Office of Fair Trading website to confirm their eligibility prior to commencing the course. (view website)
+While there are no prerequisites to attend this training, participants wishing to use this qualification to obtain a security license in Queensland should contact the Office of Fair Trading on 1300 656 030 or visit their website to confirm their eligibility prior to commencing the course. (view website)

 All participants should also have basic language, literacy and numeracy skills and are required to identify if they require language, literacy and numeracy support prior to enrolment by completing a short language, literacy and numeracy examination.